-A PDF copy of the most recent Innovation fund application maybe found here to help you prepare to submit on the application site: Innovation Fund PDF copy of application.pdf
+A blank PDF copy Innovation Fund application maybe found here to help you prepare to submit on the application site: https://mindhandheart.mit.edu/sites/default/files/2023-02/SP23IFBlank_1.pdf

-If you have an idea that you would like to discuss reach out to Megan Jordan or attend an Info Session on:
+If you have an idea that you would like to discuss, reach out to Brandon Milardo to attend a virtual Info Session on:

 The Fund offers grants of up to $10,000 and is organized into two tiers: